kelemen/JTrim/readme.md

 ==========

 - Dependency: none
-- State of progress: 1.0-alpha
+- State of progress: 1.3.2-alpha
-- Javadoc state: near complete
+- Javadoc state: all the public api should be documented
+- Test state: quite thorough, high coverage

 Description
 -----------
 The JTrim Core module contains generally useful classes and interfaces used by every JTrim modules.
-For example: classes supporting caching, concurrency and event handling.
+For example: classes supporting caching, cancellation, concurrency and event handling.

-All the public api is documented in JTrim Core.
-It still lacks unit tests however.
+All the public api is documented in JTrim Core and it has lots of tests.

 JTrim Async
 ===========

 - Dependency: JTrim Core
-- State of progress: 1.0-alpha
+- State of progress: 1.3.2-alpha
-- Javadoc state: near complete
+- Javadoc state: all the public api should be documented
+- Test state: quite thorough, high coverage

 Description
 -----------